Exploring the difference between creative talent v.s the fight for popularity with Chicago’s rising hip-hop artist, Ano Bank$.

 Written by: Emily Dahlquist

-On April 30th, 2020 - The Super Producers went behind the scenes with artist Ano Bank$ to discuss the reality of Chicago’s contemporary talent structure, the power or the “DIY” scene, and a discussion on Ano’s latest EP, Blue Smoke.
+On April 30th, 2020, we went behind the scenes with artist Ano Bank$ to discuss the reality of Chicago’s contemporary talent structure, the power or the “DIY” scene, and a discussion on Ano’s latest EP, Blue Smoke.

 “She gave me a map to this underground shit and I haven’t stopped since.”